xScarlife/retail-ui-pack-v2/README.md

 If you don't know how to install addons manually, please watch my video where I teach you how to do that by clicking this link: https://youtu.be/huUvI7O-6lE?t=83

-## **ElvUI Profile Installation - Dragonflight**
+## **ElvUI - Profile Installation - Dragonflight**

-Please follow these instructions step by step in order to install my profile correctly.
+Please follow these instructions step by step in order to install my ElvUI profile correctly.

 1) Download the latest ElvUI version from this link: https://www.tukui.org/download.php?ui=elvui.
 2) Drag the ElvUI folders you can find inside the .zip file to your AddOns folder.
 In most cases the AddOns folder is located at C:\World of Warcraft\_retail_\Interface\AddOns.